idelgado/simplelauncher/README.md

 This Android launcher application provides a repeatable mechanism to test Android application for transient state bugs.

 Set the launcher application as your default Home app.
-Launch the application of interested and tap on the icon overlay to test for transient state bugs.
+Launch the application of interest and tap on the icon overlay to test for transient state bugs.

 ## Background